juangalbea/Face_Recognition/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+Additional Note on Node.js Version
+To ensure compatibility, it's recommended to use Node.js version 22 or above when running the available scripts.
+Using an incompatible version may lead to unexpected behavior.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`